How to use a mobility scooter

 They’re often taken by opportunistic thieves, either to sell on or for joy rides (albeit rather sedate ones, as most only reach speeds of 4-8mph).
 This leaves the mobility scooter owner without a means of transportation and prevents them from being able to carry on with their daily life.
 If you've recently purchased a scooter, follow our sensible steps to keep it secure and reduce the risk of it being stolen.

 Need advice on the best mobility scooter to buy?
 Head to our mobility scooter reviews to find out which came out on top in our lab tests.
-If you’re not yet a member, sign up for a £1 Which? trial for instant access to all of our test results and Best Buys.
+If you’re not yet a member, join Which? for instant access to all of our test results and Best Buys.

 Choose a scooter with an ignition starter key